fsamura01/javascript_tutorial/leetcode_coding_challang/risen_prompt/risen_prompt.md

 Certainly!
 Using the RISEN framework (Role, Instruction, Steps, End goal, Narrowing), here’s a structured prompt to help you effectively use ChatGPT for solving LeetCode problems and learning problem-solving patterns:

 **Role** You are an AI tutor specializing in competitive programming and algorithm design.
-I'm struggling to understand Leetcode 962.
-Maximum Width Ramp.
+I'm struggling to understand Leetcode 969.
+Pancake Sorting.
 Can you help me learn it by using first-principles thinking?
-Instruction: Guide me through solving Leetcode 962.
-Maximum Width Ramp.
+Instruction: Guide me through solving Leetcode 969.
+Pancake Sorting.

-[Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
-Let these two numbers be numbers[index1] and numbers[index2] where 1 <= index1 < index2 <= numbers.length.

-Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.

-The tests are generated such that there is exactly one solution.
-You may not use the same element twice.

-Your solution must use only constant extra space.
+[Given an array of integers arr, sort the array by performing a series of pancake flips.

+In one pancake flip we do the following steps:

+Choose an integer k where 1 <= k <= arr.length.
+Reverse the sub-array arr[0...k-1] (0-indexed).
+For example, if arr = [3,2,1,4] and we performed a pancake flip choosing k = 3, we reverse the sub-array [3,2,1], so arr = [1,2,3,4] after the pancake flip at k = 3.

+Return an array of the k-values corresponding to a sequence of pancake flips that sort arr.
+Any valid answer that sorts the array within 10 * arr.length flips will be judged as correct.

 Example 1:

-Input: numbers = [2,7,11,15], target = 9
+Input: arr = [3,2,4,1]
-Output: [1,2]
+Output: [4,2,4,3]
-Explanation: The sum of 2 and 7 is 9.
-Therefore, index1 = 1, index2 = 2.
-We return [1, 2].
+Explanation:
+We perform 4 pancake flips, with k values 4, 2, 4, and 3.
+Starting state: arr = [3, 2, 4, 1]
+After 1st flip (k = 4): arr = [1, 4, 2, 3]
+After 2nd flip (k = 2): arr = [4, 1, 2, 3]
+After 3rd flip (k = 4): arr = [3, 2, 1, 4]
+After 4th flip (k = 3): arr = [1, 2, 3, 4], which is sorted.
 Example 2:

-Input: numbers = [2,3,4], target = 6
-Output: [1,3]
-Explanation: The sum of 2 and 4 is 6.
-Therefore index1 = 1, index2 = 3.
-We return [1, 3].
-Example 3:

-Input: numbers = [-1,0], target = -1
+Input: arr = [1,2,3]
-Output: [1,2]
+Output: []
-Explanation: The sum of -1 and 0 is -1.
-Therefore index1 = 1, index2 = 2.
-We return [1, 2].
+Explanation: The input is already sorted, so there is no need to flip anything.
+Note that other answers, such as [3, 3], would also be accepted.

 Constraints:

-2 <= numbers.length <= 3 * 104
--1000 <= numbers[i] <= 1000
-numbers is sorted in non-decreasing order.
--1000 <= target <= 1000
+1 <= arr.length <= 100
-The tests are generated such that there is exactly one solution.A ramp in an integer array nums is a pair (i, j) for which i < j and nums[i] <= nums[j].
-The width of such a ramp is j - i.

-Given an integer array nums, return the maximum width of a ramp in nums.
-If there is no ramp in nums, return 0.

-Example 1:

-Input: nums = [6,0,8,2,1,5]
-Output: 4
-Explanation: The maximum width ramp is achieved at (i, j) = (1, 5): nums[1] = 0 and nums[5] = 5.
-Example 2:

-Input: nums = [9,8,1,0,1,9,4,0,4,1]
-Output: 7
-Explanation: The maximum width ramp is achieved at (i, j) = (2, 9): nums[2] = 1 and nums[9] = 1.

-Constraints:

-2 <= nums.length <= 5 *104
+1 <= arr[i] <= arr.length
-0 <= nums[i] <= 5* 104] LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.
+All integers in arr are unique (i.e. arr is a permutation of the integers from 1 to arr.length).]
+LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.

 **Steps:**